sna-unipi/SNA-Exams/README.md

-# exams
+# Written exams (and solutions)
-Written Exams with solutions in Jupyter Notebook Format
+Written Exams with solutions in Jupyter Notebook Format for the SNA course @ UNIPI